Study in Oklahoma

 International students in Oklahoma studying at public institutions at the graduate level can expect to pay an average of $2,800 in tuition.
 The least expensive option is Cameron University (in Lawton), at $2,000.
 The most expensive is again, Oklahoma State University—Main Campus (at Stillwater) at $3,500.

 There are also many private institutions in the state.
-However, these institutions are generally much more expensive than their public counterparts, and (due to the state’s being firmly situated in a heavily Christian portion of the country referred to as, “the Bible Belt”) (http://en.wikipedia.org/wiki/Bible_belt) many of the private colleges and universities in Oklahoma are religiously-affiliated or oriented.
-As an undergraduate, an international student studying abroad in Oklahoma can expect to pay an average of $14,500 to attend a private institution.
-As a graduate student at a private institution the figure is lowered to $9,800.
-A list of public and private universities in the state can be found here, while a breakdown of some of their costs can be found here and here.
+However, these institutions are generally much more expensive than their public counterparts, and (due to the state being firmly situated in a heavily Christian portion of the country referred to as, “the Bible Belt”) many of the private colleges and universities in Oklahoma are religiously-affiliated or oriented.
+As an undergraduate, an international student studying abroad in Oklahoma can expect to pay an average of $18,800 to attend a private institution.
+As a graduate student at a private institution the figure is lowered to $12,700.
+Research universities in Oklahoma so you can compare public and private institutions when it comes to costs, programs offered, and admissions requirements.

 For more information and to search schools to study in Oklahoma, and to contact them for free for further information, please visit the Study in the USA School Search.